Aji Crystal Chile Peppers

 Inventory, 5 lbs : 0

-Aji Crystal peppers are available year-round with a peak season in the summer and fall months.
+Aji Crystal chile peppers are available year-round, with a peak season in the summer through fall.

-Aji Crystal peppers contain high amounts of vitamins C and A, as well as potassium, magnesium and iron.
+Aji Crystal chile peppers are an excellent source of vitamins A and C, and also contain some potassium, magnesium, and iron.
 The capsaicin in the peppers provides antioxidant and anti-inflammatory benefits and gives the pods their varying levels of heat.